CS2852: Data Structures

 Please review the general course policies webpage.

 All Lab assignments are worth 100 points per week.
-A 50% penalty will be assessed for all submissions that do not meet the style guidelines.
+A 50% penalty may be assessed for all submissions that do not meet the coding standard guidelines.
+1pm to 2:30pm of each class will be time reserved for group meetings.
+2:30pm-2:50pm is time to work on lab.
+I plan to be available to answer questions from 2:30pm until 3:30pm each Tuesday/Thursday.